Dropbox Inc. (DBX)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of Dropbox Inc. (DBX)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 4.07 million.
-That was better than the volume of 3.28 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 92.04%.
-Additionally, its Average True Range was 0.50.
+Dropbox Inc. (NASDAQ: DBX) saw its 5-day average volume 4.09 million, a positive change from its year-to-date volume of 3.3 million.
+As of the previous 9 days, the stock’s Stochastic %D was 73.03%.
+Additionally, its Average True Range was 0.52.

-During the past 100 days, Dropbox Inc.’s (DBX) raw stochastic average was set at 85.36%, which indicates a significant decrease from 87.08% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 16.23% in the past 14 days, which was lower than the 33.29% volatility it showed in the past 100 days.
+During the past 100 days, Dropbox Inc.’s (DBX) raw stochastic average was set at 88.02%, which indicates a significant increase from 84.98% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 19.45% in the past 14 days, which was lower than the 33.45% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $21.70, while its 200-day Moving Average is $21.87.
-However, in the short run, Dropbox Inc.’s stock first resistance to watch stands at $24.02.
-Second resistance stands at $24.19.
-The third major resistance level sits at $24.43.
-If the price goes on to break the first support level at $23.61, it is likely to go to the next support level at $23.37.
-Assuming the price breaks the second support level, the third support level stands at $23.20.
+At the time of writing, stock’s 50-day Moving Average is $21.86, while its 200-day Moving Average is $21.88.
+Nevertheless, the first resistance level for the watch stands at $24.34 in the near term.
+At $24.69, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $25.02.
+If the price goes on to break the first support level at $23.66, it is likely to go to the next support level at $23.33.
+Assuming the price breaks the second support level, the third support level stands at $22.98.

 Dropbox Inc. (NASDAQ: DBX) Key Stats